waynodiablo/Oystercard/makermix/makermix.md

 ###Step 5

-Remember to deploy to heroku early and often.
+Remember to deploy to Heroku early and often.